gordon-rennie/refined-article/article.md

 )
 ```

-Occasionally you will find yourself needing to refine raw values yourself, for example because you are interfacing with part of a codebase which wasn’t written with refinement types, In these situations we can elegantly compose together the `Either`s returned by the smart constructor, for example:
+Occasionally you will find yourself needing to refine raw values yourself, for example because you are interfacing with part of a codebase that wasn’t written with refinement types, In these situations we can elegantly compose together the `Either`s returned by the smart constructor, for example:

 ```scala
 import cats.syntax.either._  // for `toEitherNel`